mkuthan/mkuthan.github.io/source/_posts/2017-11-04-kafka-streams-dsl-vs-processor-api.md

 ## Business Use Case

-Let's imagine large e-commerce web based platform with fabulous recommendation and advertisement subsystems.
+Let's imagine web based e-commerce platform with fabulous recommendation and advertisement subsystems.
 Every client during visit gets personalized recommendations and advertisements, the conversion is extraordinary high and platform earns additional profits from advertisers.
 To build comprehensive recommendation models,